Emitecaps/Risky_Business_HW/README.md

 &
 SMOTE.

-* Undersampled the data using Cluster Centroids algoritihm.
+* Undersampled the data using Cluster Centroids algorithim.

-* Under/oversampled using a combo SMOTEENN algoritihm to determine if the algorithim results in the the BEST performance compared to the other sampling algorithims used.
+* Under/oversampled using a combo SMOTEENN algorithim to determine if the algorithim results in the the BEST performance compared to the other sampling algorithims used.
 We determined the best of all the models used.

 ### In the 'credit_risk_ensemble' notebook: